 Attached hereto is Attachment (4) "Assignments and Sub-contractors," a listing of all sub-contracts between PROVIDER and any entity providing any part of the services required under this Agreement to include the CHILDREN'S BOARD amount and the total sub-contract amount.
-All such sub-contracts agreements must include a budget, and a description of contract deliverables in a form acceptable to the CHILDREN'S BOARD.
+All such sub-contract agreements must include a budget and a description of contract deliverables in a form acceptable to the CHILDREN'S BOARD.
 Sub-contracts must be approved as part of original Agreement by the CHILDREN'S BOARD, and PROVIDER must submit a signed copy of all sub-contractor agreement(s) within thirty (30) days of execution of the Agreement with the CHILDREN'S BOARD.
 Also included with contracts having Assignments and Sub-contracts is Attachment (4a) Roles and Responsibilities of Lead Agencies and Sub-Contracted Agencies.

-- 28. Coordination of Services and Values: PROVIDER agrees to work with the CHILDREN'S BOARD, other agencies, families, funders, and community stakeholders to promote, implement and practice the philosophy and values of the CHILDREN'S BOARD; to enhance coordination across agencies and systems; to maximize resources, reduce duplication, promote continuity, fill service gaps; and to constantly improve service delivery. - 29.
-Continuity of Operations and Emergency Management Services: PROVIDER will submit an Emergency Management Services plan with the executed contract regarding continuity of operations to ensure that PROVIDER's property and services are able to respond and recover from any natural and/or man-made disaster/event.
+28. Coordination of Services and Values: PROVIDER agrees to work with the CHILDREN'S BOARD, other agencies, families, funders, and community stakeholders to promote, implement and practice the philosophy and values of the CHILDREN'S BOARD to enhance coordination across agencies and systems; to maximize resources, reduce duplication, promote continuity, fill service gaps; and to constantly improve service delivery.

+29. Continuity of Operations and Emergency Management Services: The PROVIDER will submit to the CHILDREN'S BOARD a PROVIDER Disaster Verification Form within thirty (30) days of receiving an executed contract which attests that an Emergency Services Work Plan is in place and up to date to ensure that PROVIDER's property and services are able to respond and recover from any natural and/or man-made disaster/event.
 The plan should include mission essential functions, delegations of authority and orders of succession, emergency communications among board, staff and volunteers (e.g., telephone calling tree, intranet, or other method/means), vital records and databases, personnel issues and coordination, funding continuity of programs, facility preparation, alternate facilities, training and testing, plan maintenance, role of agency in time of disaster, inventory of neighborhood resources, meeting the needs of people served.